Geometry of PCF parameters in spaces of quadratic polynomials: Maximal variation and the lower bound

 Indeed, each curve is the vanishing locus of a nonzero homogeneous polynomial $F(x,y,z)$ of degree $d$, uniquely determined up to scale, and evaluated at points of the form $(x,y,1)$ for $(x,y) \in \C^2$.
 We exclude the polynomial $F(x,y,z) = z^d$.

 Let $\cC \to V$ be a family of plane algebraic curves, parameterized by an algebraic variety $V$ defined over $\C$.
 There is an induced map from $V$ to $X_d$ for some degree $d$.
-We say that the family $\cC \to V$ is {\bf maximally varying} if the induced map $V \to X_d$ is finite.
+We say that the family $\cC \to V$ is {\bf maximally varying} if the induced map $V \to X_d$ has finite fibers.
 For each integer $m\geq 1$, we let

 denote the $m$-th fiber power of $\cC$ over $V$.
 There is a natural map

 defined by sending a tuple of $m$ points $x_1, \ldots, x_m$ on a curve $C \in V$ to the $m$-tuple $(x_1, \ldots, x_m)$ in $(\C^2)^m$.